manuGil/online-core/docs/source/databases.rst

 Behind the user interface of a GIS Software, there are things like application logic and data storage.
 Data can be stored as GIS files or in an (external) database.
 GIS software can use its DBMS or be connected to another DBMS such as PostgreSQL, Oracle, etc.

 In GIS, in addition to the tabular data, we work with Spatial Objects.
-This requires a database that supports “spatial data”, which means that a database is capable of storing geometry data type. `Spatial databases <Spatial database_>`_ provide spatial data handling in terms of storage, manipulation and analysis.
+This requires a database that supports “spatial data”, which means that a database is capable of storing geometry data type. |ltb| `Spatial databases <Spatial database_>`_ provide spatial data handling in terms of storage, manipulation and analysis.
 A spatial database is not constrained by the need to present data visually.

 A Spatial DBMS is a software package that: